Our Women's Leadership Program is now accepting nominations for the Class of 2021.

 Women’s leadership program helped me to refine my skills as a leader and helped me to advocate for myself and what I deserve. - Jen Crawford, Smith, Costello & Crawford

 2. Access to the city’s most esteemed female leaders

 that women are less likely to receive both mentorship and sponsorship at work, crucial determining factors for how likely they are to be promoted or given meaningful work.
-Through the Women’s Leadership Program, participants have access to leading women through the Chamber’s Women’s Network Advisory Board and programming featuring some of the city’s renowned male and female leaders.
+Through the Women’s Leadership Program, participants have access to leading women through the Chamber’s Women’s Network Advisory Board, the Women's Leadership Program alumni network, and programming featuring some of the city’s renowned male and female leaders.

 Learning, collaborating, and networking with powerful, instrumental women is liberating. - Winnie Lamour, UHM Properties LLC

 3. A peer network across industries, sectors, and professions